We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 The PlayStation 5 and Xbox Series X launched in November 2020.
-Due to supply chain issues and all manner of global complications, however, you may still be weighing your options when deciding which console to buy.
-With a string of awesome exclusive games tied to each and a selection of promising new features that immerse you deeper in the gaming experience, it’s worth digging into the details to discover which next-gen console is right for you.
+That may sound old in the gadget world, but it will likely be several more years before these machines reach their full potential.
+Due to supply chain issues and a host of global complications, these devices haven’t always been easy to buy: you couldn’t simply waltz into a store after release and walk out with one tucked under your arm.
+Supply has improved dramatically of late, but, with a string of awesome exclusive games tied to each and a selection of promising new features that immerse you deeper in the gaming experience, it’s worth digging into the details to discover which next-gen console is right for you.

 Xbox Series X vs PS5: Welcome to the ninth generation of video game consoles